 It's hard to overemphasize the importance of considering security when developing firmware for Internet-connected devices.
 Many articles and papers have been written on the topic of IoT security.
-Because we at Very care a lot about IoT and our clients, we are also deeply concerned with developing secure firmware and applications.
+Because we at Very care a lot about IoT and our clients, we are also deeply concerned with incorporating IoT firmware security best practices in their applications.

 The device had a pretty limited feature set:

 - It will broadcast an adhoc wifi network.

 - Once a user has connected to the device's adhoc wifi network, it will accept wifi credentials from a mobile app and connect to an existing, Internet-enabled network.

 - It will register itself with a remote server.

 - It can send state updates to the remote server.